n332/leetcode-75-java-solutions/Array-String/2_Greatest_Common_Divisor_of_Strings/README.md

 - If a number divides both a and b, it must also divide the remainder of a % b.

+## Steps
+1- check if there is a pattern in the two strings
+2- get the length of the gcd by Euclidean Algorithm
+3- get the actual gcd with is str[0:gcdLenght]

 ## Time Complexity
 O(m+n)